This blog may contain affiliate links. Read our disclosure policy for more info.

 This scenic drive travels between Banff and Jasper National Park and takes around 2.5 hours to drive without stopping.
 With that said, you’ll need an entire day if you want to truly explore this spectacular stretch of road.

-Related Read: If you plan on driving the Icefields Parkway then don’t go without checking out our 1 day Icefields Parkway itinerary first!
+If you plan on driving the Icefields Parkway then don’t go without checking out our 1 day Icefields Parkway itinerary first!
 It includes 15 stops you can visit in just one day!
+Or join an Icefields Parkway tour to see some of the highlights without having to drive.

 12. Peyto Lake